-*Note: Late onset of any disease is devastating on regards to breeding, as most dogs breed before experiencing symptoms of their genetic diseases!
+*Note: Late onset of any disease is devastating in regards to breeding, as most dogs breed before experiencing symptoms of their genetic diseases!

-1 or 2 hours of heavy exercise are required for Siberian Huskies, whereas minimally they need to get exercised around 30 to 60 minutes a day in order to avoid boredom, thus, destructive behavior!
+1 or 2 hours of heavy exercise are required for these type of dog, whereas minimally they need to get exercised around 30 to 60 minutes a day in order to avoid boredom, thus, destructive behavior!

-You should be careful and keep your dog away from exercises during hot weathers, as Siberian Huskies are not as tolerant to heat.
-An average backyard is a great space for your Siberian Husky to spend the energy, but be mindful and secure your backyard properly!
-Siberian Huskies are known to jump or dig holes under fences in order to escape the territory.
+You should be careful and keep your dog away from exercises during hot weathers, as they are not as tolerant to heat.
+An average backyard is a great space for them to spend the energy, but be mindful and secure your backyard properly!
+They are known to jump or dig holes under fences in order to escape the territory.

 Being sled dogs, Siberian Huskies must not be left without work.
 Working is the means to their happiness!
-Taking them with you when jogging, hiking or other outdoor sports will keep the Siberian Husky calm and happy!
+Taking them with you when jogging, hiking or other outdoor sports will keep them calm and happy!

-Pay extra attention in obedience training with Siberian Huskies because they are known for being stubborn and having their own minds.
-Being also highly intelligent, makes them the perfect destructive dogs if not properly trained!
+Pay extra attention to obedience training with them because they are known for being stubborn and having their own minds.
+Being also highly intelligent makes them the perfect destructive dogs if not properly trained!

-If you are a new and inexperienced owner, it is advised to take your Siberian Husky in obedience training classes, as this is a quality these dogs should not be left without.
+If you are a new and inexperienced owner, it is advised to take your Husky in obedience training classes, as this is a quality these dogs should not be left without.
 They will surely wreak havoc, if otherwise.
-Also, it is recommended to get focused on assertive energy and learning to keep an alpha position towards your Siberian Husky, at all times.
+Also, it is recommended to get focused on assertive energy and learning to keep an alpha position towards them, at all times.
 Affection should be given when due!

-Crate training is the best option for owners that may have to leave their Siberian Huskies alone at home or apartments.
+Crate training is the best option for owners that may have to leave them alone at home or apartments.
 Except for avoiding destruction, it will also give your dog the “perfect, little spot” for when they need to retreat or relax when feeling tired.

 Leash training is another training aspect you should really focus on, as it is not advisable to take your Siberian Husky off leash in areas that are not secured.
 Also, they are very curious dogs and may get carried away chasing after different “prey” or simply when they need a good run!